kahsieh/autoauth-ucla/README.md

 # AutoAuth for UCLA
 Speed up UCLA Single Sign-On.

+**Update (May 2022): UCLA MFA no longer sends 10 SMS passcodes at a time, so this extension doesn't work anymore.
+I'd recommend using a security key to speed up MFA instead.**

 This is a WebExtension designed for Firefox and Chrome.
 To install, please go to Firefox Add-ons or the Chrome Web Store.